LGE-OSS/example/README.md

 -->

-# Example of writing license text
+# Example of adding license text

-This is an example repository for how to write license text.
+This is an example repository for how to add license text.

 ## License
 Unless otherwise specified, all content, including all source code files and documentation files in this repository are: